SU_A_18

 [r] Kurdish, and also Baluch.

-[i] People smugglers.
+[i] human smugglers.

-[r] Down, yes.
-Rise but down.
-I’ve said, “You’ve said to the limit, haven’t you?” – No, I can’t.
-We need it so badly.
-We need so much.”
-And they have… He has taken the stick in such a way as to strike. – “Okay.”
-I said, “Okay, okay.
-It’s okay.
-Okay, it’s good.”
-So I was scared.
-In the end, we came to Turkey.
-But between Esfahan and Tehran, we also had a difficult situation.
-There were such bad drivers.
-I can’t say that all the people of Iran are so bad.
+[r] Downstairs, yes.
+Just rise down.
+I said, “You said to the border, right?”
+“No, that’s not possible.
+We have if necessary.
+We need it if. ” And they have … He took the stick in no time.
+“Okay.”
+I said: “Okay, okay.
+It’s good.
+Okay, it’s good. ” So I was scared.
+In the end we came to Turkey.
+But we also had a difficult situation between Isfahan and Tehran.
+There were so bad drivers.
+I can’t say that all Iran people, they are so bad.
 Every country has good people and bad people.
-But the drivers, the cops, the smugglers, they really weren’t, they weren’t people.
-And there were eight of us.
-There were twelve of us in the car.
+But the drivers, the agents , the smugglers, they really were not people, They really were not human.
+And we were with eight people.
+We were in the car with twelve people.
 A Peugeot.
 Three people in the back of the suitcase.
-Five people in the back seat, a three-seater.
+Five people in the rear seat, a three -seater.
 And two people in the front.
-And we were so, so, so.
+And we were, so, so.
 If you move, a little bit, you can’t.
-From Isfahan to Tehran, I don’t know, how many kilometers is that?
-A lot, I think, a lot.
-You can’t just sit like that.
+From Isfahan to Tehran, I don’t know how many kilometers is that?
+I think a lot, a lot.
+You can’t just sit that way.
 You have to move a little bit.
 Sometimes you get back pain, or knee pain, I don’t know.
-Pain everywhere!
+Everywhere pain!
 They hit my brother a few times.
-With his… He had one thing in his hand.
-He hit my brother on the head a few times.
-A few times more beaten.
-When he hit my brother, I thought: Now I’m going to do something with the cop.
-It doesn’t matter what happens, but I’m really going to do something.
-But all of a sudden, the other people from the car… I started shouting, I started to say bad words to the man.
-And he also started to say very bad words to me.
-Then we arrived in Tehran.
-And the man, the driver, kicked me a few times with his foot, very hard.
-Very hard, because I had said a few bad words to him.
-Now I think: if I see that man, then, maybe, … I won’t let him… Yes.
-So I was really hurt when he hit my brother.
-That’s not so bad.
-But if you take something in your hand, something made of metal, and then you hit the head; my brother had such a hole in his head.
+With his … he had one thing in his hand.
+He hit my brother in his head a few times.
+A few times beaten me.
+Then he beat my brother, I thought: now I’m going to do something with the agent .
+Then it doesn’t matter what will happen, But I’m really going to do something.
+But suddenly, The other people of the car … I started calling, I started saying bad words to the man.
+And he also started saying very bad words to me.
+Then we came to Tehran.
+And the man, the driver, has given me a few times with his foot, very hard.
+Very hard, because I said a few bad words to him.
+Now that I think: when I see that man, then, maybe, … I don’t leave him anymore … Yes.
+So I was really in pain when he hit my brother.
+That is not so bad.
+But if you take something in your hand, something with metal and then you hit the head; My brother had a hole in his head.
 He had so much blood.
 Blood everywhere.
-For he was sick.
+Because he was sick.
 So yes.
-I don’t say: All the people of Iran are not friendly.
-They have good people as well as bad people.
-I have no plan to go back to Iran.
+I am not saying: all people of I Iran are not friendly.
+They also have good people and also bad people.
+I don’t have a plan to go back to Iran.
 Never!
-I hate those people from Iran.
-You can also say: I hate Iran.
-But no, I don’t.
+I hate myself, those people from Iran.
+You can also say that I hate Iran.
+But no, that’s not the case.
 Because Iran is a large country and millions of people live there.
-As I said: They have good people and bad people.
-Iran.
-When I hear about Iran, I hear… I don’t get good feelings, always bad feelings.
-When we came to Turkey, we left Vaan, a province somewhere in Turkey, close to the Iranian border.
+So I said: they have good people and bad people.
+But Iran … When I hear about Iran, then … Then I don’t get good feelings Always bad feelings.
+When we came to Turkey, we arrived, we left, van van, Somewhere a province in Turkey, close to the border of Iran.
 We came to Istanbul.
 Istanbul, we were there for a week.
-And my father had, my father’s friend had some friends in Turkey.
-So we came there, they took us with them.
-The people of Turkey, they were super friendly.
-Really, they gave us very good food, very good care.
+And my father had my father’s friend had some friends in Turkey.
+So we came there, They took us to … The people of Turkey, They were super friendly.
+Really, they gave us very good food, very well taken care of.
 We even had four people, one bedroom.
-When we were in Tehran, in Tehran we were not in the castle, what do you say?
+When we were in Tehran, In Tehran we were not in castle either, what do you say?

-[i] Space.
+[i] space.

-[i] Dark?
+[i] dark?

-[i] Like a kayak or something?
+[i] like a kayak or something?

 [i] What month was it?
 Was it cold?